flybirdcl/flybirdcl.github.io/README.md

 Current meteorologists use numerical weather prediction models, which solve complex sets of mathematical equations based on the physics of air flow, and heat and moisture exchange, etc. This project focuses on implememnenting a type of recurrent neural network (RNN), Long Short-Term Memory (LSTM), with the use of historical weather data to make weather predictions.

-Long Short-Term Memory is a type of recurrent neural network that has been shown to excel at analyzing data sequentially.
-Since weather data is inherently sequential in nature, LSTM has become a popular approach for predicting weather patterns.
+Long Short-Term Memory is a type of recurrent neural network that has been shown to excel at analyzing data sequentially.[^1] Since weather data is inherently sequential in nature, LSTM has become a popular approach for predicting weather patterns.
 LSTM models are capable of capturing the temporal dependencies in weather data, which makes them ideal for predicting complex weather phenomena.
 With the availability of vast amounts of historical weather data and recent advancements in deep learning techniques, LSTM models have become increasingly popular in weather forecasting.
 This technology has the potential to revolutionize how weather forecasts are made and can provide valuable insights for decision-making in various fields, including agriculture, aviation, and disaster management.
 In this context, this study will also explore the benefits and challenges associated with using LSTM for weather prediction and discuss the latest developments in this field.

 One of challenges we anticipate having to face is having factors that affect the temperature that are not in our dataset.
 There may be certain geological structures that are impacting how temperature affects a certain (these patterns might be able to be learned in the model).
 There are also other obscure factors that may affect a place's temperature this project won't be considering (out of scope).
 For example, if a volcano erupts or an urban city has a lot more pollution than normal, these may affect the temperature and will not show up in the dataset in a way that other weather phenomenons would.